victoriadrake/victoriadrake.github.io/content/archive/20170128-free-custom-domain-website-https/index.md

 That's pretty much it!
 If you don't see changes right away, give all your services a lunch hour or so to propogate.
 Soon your site will be up and running at `https://yourname.com`.

 Thanks for reading!
 If you found this post helpful, there's a lot more where this came from.
-You can [subscribe to victoria.dev](/) to see new posts first!
+You can subscribe below to see new posts first.

+{{< subscribe >}}